 (point 4 of the Code of Practice)

-SpareBank 1 SMN has one class of ECCs.
-Through the articles of association, and in the work of the Board of Directors and management team, emphasis is given to equal treatment of all ECC holders and equal opportunity for them to wield influence.
-All ECCs confer an identical voting right.
-The Bank abides by the financial institutions act’s provisions regulating holdings and voting rights insofar as these provisions apply to savings banks with equity capital certificates.
+SpareBank 1 SMN has one class of ECs.
+Through the articles of association, and in the work of the Board of Directors and management team, emphasis is given to equal treatment of all EC holders and equal opportunity for them to exercise influence.
+All ECs confer an identical voting right.
+The Bank abides by the Financial Institutions Act’s provisions regulating holdings and voting rights insofar as these provisions apply to savings banks with equity certificates.

 Deviations from point 4 of the Code of Practice: None

 The Bank’s equity certificate is quoted on the Oslo Stock Exchange under the MING ticker symbol and is freely transferable.
 The articles of association contain no restrictions on transferability.